Ykpatel5665/business_india/PROJECT_GUIDE.md

 - **[Date]**: [Add new entries daily or as progress is made]
 - Splash screen now stays visible for 2 seconds before automatically navigating to the home screen.
 - Full-screen, animated, and responsive login screen scaffolded.
 User selects avatar and enters name before accessing home screen.
 Navigation updated to show login after splash.
+- **[2025-06-04]**: Identified a limitation in the current responsive layout logic.
+The app uses fixed breakpoints (mobile, tablet, desktop) and fixed maxWidth/scale for content, which can cause scrollbars or layout issues on in-between or non-standard screen sizes.
+Need to implement a more fluid, adaptive layout that works for all possible screen dimensions, not just common device classes.

 ---